piyush7199/hld-architecture-handbook/03-challenges/3.1.3-distributed-id-generator/this-over-that.md

-# Distributed ID Generator: Design Decisions - This Over That
+# Distributed ID Generator - Design Decisions (This Over That)

 This document provides an in-depth analysis of all major architectural decisions made for the Distributed ID Generator (Snowflake) system design.